VatsalJagani/splunk-app-action/README.md

 * description: "GitHub Secret Token to automatically create Pull request.
 (Make sure to put it in the Repo secret on GitHub as `MY_GITHUB_TOKEN` and then use it like `{{ secrets.MY_GITHUB_TOKEN }}`.
 Do not write it in plain text.)
 Only required if app_utilities is being used."
 * required: false

-#### default_branch_name
-* description: "It auto detects the default branch, but if you want to use different branch then write branch name in this input.
-This branch will be used to create new branch and create PR."
-* required: false

 #### logger_log_files_prefix
 * description: "Log files prefix.
 Only required for logger utility."
 * required: false